dwainetrain/minderva/README.md

 - Quiz Page: The cards should be reviewed in random order
 - User Profile: It should show the actual user profile
 - User Profile: It should remove the date element, that's just the current time
+- User Profile: User should be able to select default to and from languages

 Overall Notes:

+- Review useEffect in depth, the components are all calling things 4 or more times, this may have to do with how you're sending props.
+If you send props that are updated in state, that will trickle down and rerender them.
+I think...
 - Roadmap: ~~Firebase CRUD~~ → ~~Basic Quiz~~ → ~~Basic User Functions~~ → First UX Pass → Data Integrity and Security Audit Pass -> 1st Visual Design Pass -> Revisit UX -> Refine Visual
 - ~~Currently in Test Mode!~~
 - If you Build, your API Keys will be exposed!
 Don't forget to secure them somehow
 - git ignore firebase.js for the time being, until I find a better way to sercure my api
-- Router Bug - When in Edit Page, if you click card collection it goes to root/edit-card/card-collection, whereas it should just go back to root/card-collection
+- ~~Router Bug - When in Edit Page, if you click card collection it goes to root/edit-card/card-collection, whereas it should just go back to root/card-collection~~
 - Quiz Bug - It doesn't stop when you reach the end of the cards, it just keeps saying loading if you click next card...
 - The Google Sign in with Pop up is giving a cross-site resource warning
 - At some point, disconnect from the internet and see how the app behaves, it needs to gracefully fail.